-The Add Reservation form, as shown in Figure A-5, contains fields to enter the day, start time, and duration of the reservation you want to add.
+The Add Reservation form, as shown in Figure A-5, contains fields to enter the day, start time, and duration of the reservation you want to add, as well as the number of pipes to be reserved.
 The owner is always the user who is logged in.
 A reservation will then be added after checking that this does not create a pipe overallocation for the time slot.
 In case of such a conflict, the operation will fail.
 On success, the daily view will be updated with the new reservation.